0xsequence/niftyswap/SPECIFICATIONS.md

 Niftyswap is a fork of [Uniswap](<https://hackmd.io/@477aQ9OrQTCbVR3fq1Qzxg/HJ9jLsfTz?type=view>), a protocol for automated token exchange on Ethereum.
 While Uniswap is for trading [ERC-20](<https://eips.ethereum.org/EIPS/eip-20>) tokens, Niftyswap is a protocol for [ERC-1155](<https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md>) tokens.
 Both are designed to favor ease of use and provide guaranteed access to liquidity on-chain.

 Most exchanges maintain an order book and facilitate matches between buyers and sellers.
 Niftyswap smart contracts hold liquidity reserves of various tokens, and trades are executed directly against these reserves.
 Prices are set automatically using the [constant product](https://ethresear.ch/t/improving-front-running-resistance-of-x-y-k-market-makers/1281)  $x*y = K$ market maker mechanism, which keeps overall reserves in relative equilibrium.
 Reserves are pooled between a network of liquidity providers who supply the system with tokens in exchange for a proportional share of transaction fees.

 An important feature of Nitfyswap is the utilization of a factory/registry contract that deploys a separate exchange contract for each ERC-1155 token contract.
-These exchange contracts each hold independent reserves of a single base ERC-1155 asset and their associated ERC-1155 token id.
-This allows trades between the base currency and the ERC-1155 tokens based on the relative supplies.
+These exchange contracts each hold independent reserves of a single fungible ERC-1155 base currency and their associated ERC-1155 token id.
+This allows trades between the [Base Currency](???) and the ERC-1155 tokens based on the relative supplies.

 This document outlines the core mechanics and technical details for Niftyswap.
-Some code is simplified for readability.
-Safety features such as overflow checks and purchase minimums are omitted.
-The full source code is available on GitHub.

 # Contracts

 ### NiftyswapExchange.sol

-This contract is responsible for permitting the exchange between a single base asset and all tokens in a given ERC-1155 token contract.
-For each token id $i$, the NiftyswapExchance contract holds a reserve of base asset and a reserve of token id $i$, which are used to calculate the price of that token id $i$ denominated in the base asset.
+This contract is responsible for permitting the exchange between a single base currency and all tokens in a given ERC-1155 token contract.
+For each token id $i$, the NiftyswapExchance contract holds a reserve of base currency and a reserve of token id $i$, which are used to calculate the price of that token id $i$ denominated in the base currency.

 ### NiftyswapFactory.sol